Winnie Byanyima: Professional career

 Following her training as an aeronautical engineer, Byanyima worked as a flight engineer for Uganda Airlines.
-When Yoweri Museveni, Ugandan Presidents since 1986, started the 1981–1986 Ugandan Bush War, Byanyima left her job and joined the armed rebellion.
+When Yoweri Museveni, President of Uganda since 1986, started the 1981–1986 Ugandan Bush War, Byanyima left her job and joined the armed rebellion.
 Museveni and Byanyima had been raised together at the Byanyima household as children, with the Byanyima family paying for all of Museveni's education and scholastic needs.

 Museveni, Byanyima, and her husband Kizza Besigye were combatants in the National Resistance Army (NRA) during that war.
 Both Byanyima and her husband have since fallen out with President Museveni because of his repressive undemocratic rule despite his earlier stated convictions.

 After the NRA won that war, Byanyima served as Uganda's ambassador to France from 1989 until 1994.
 She then returned home and became an active participant in Ugandan politics.
 She served as a member of the Constituent Assembly that drafted the 1995 Ugandan Constitution.
 She then served two consecutive terms as a member of parliament, representing Mbarara Municipality from 1994 until 2004.
 She was then appointed director of the Directorate of Women, Gender and Development at the headquarters of the African Union in Addis Ababa, Ethiopia.
 She served in that capacity until she was appointed director of the Gender Team in the Bureau for Development Policy at UNDP in November 2006.

 Executive Director of Oxfam, 2013–2019

 In January 2013, Byanyima was announced as the next executive director of Oxfam International, replacing Jeremy Hobbs.
 Byanyima began her five-year directorship at Oxfam on 1 May 2013.
 In December 2017, she announced acceptance of an offer from Oxfam's Board of Supervisors to serve a second five-year term as Oxfam International's Executive Director.

+In 2013, Byanyima was the keynote speaker at the Ugandan North American Association (UNAA) convention in Dallas, Texas.

 In January 2015, Byanyima co-chaired the World Economic Forum in Davos.
 She used the forum to press for action to narrow the gap between rich and poor.
 The charity's research claims that the share of the world's wealth owned by the richest 1 percent of the world population had increased to nearly 50 percent in 2014, whereas 99 percent shares the other half.
 Oxfam's figures are strongly contested by several economists.

 In November 2016, Byanyima was appointed by United Nations Secretary-General Ban Ki-moon to the High-Level Panel on Access to Medicines, co-chaired by Ruth Dreifuss, former President of Switzerland, and Festus Mogae, former President of Botswana.